How To Transfer a Car Title in South Carolina

 How much does it cost to transfer a car title in SC?

 It costs only $15 to transfer a car title in South Carolina, SC.
 However, you might have to pay taxes, and some fees might be added depending on the circumstances surrounding your title transfer.
-Don’t forget that title registrations in South Carolina vary depending on the type of vehicle that you are titling.

 Does South Carolina require a notary for title transfer?